UK’s Royal Navy trials autonomous mine hunting capability

 The UK’s Royal Navy (RN) has tested an uncrewed small boat, the Apollo, as an autonomous minesweeping and countermeasures option, to avoid putting human sailors at risk.

-The Apollo maritime mine counter measure (MMCM) vessel was designed to be deployed from a larger ship, and operated as an autonomous mine hunting tool for the navies of the UK and France through an agreement managed by OCCAR (the Organisation for Joint Armament Co-operation) which represents both nations).
+The Apollo maritime mine counter measure (MMCM) vessel was designed to be deployed from a larger ship and operated as an autonomous mine hunting tool for the navies of the UK and France.
+The agreement will be managed by the Organisation for Joint Armament Co-operation (OCCAR), a European intergovernmental organisation that represents Belgium, France, Germany, Italy, Spain and the UK.

 The Apollo was deployed in the Firth of Clyde in Scotland, which has both significant water depth and coastal currents to challenge any vessel.
 It was launched from Defence Marine Services’ ship SD Northern River.